 - 1. I am an attorney at law licensed to practice in the State of New York.
 I am a partner at Bursor & Fisher, P.A., counsel for Plaintiff in this action.
-I am seeking admission pro hac vice in this matter.
-I make this declaration in support of Plaintiff's motion for preliminary approval of the class action settlement.
+I am a member of the bar of this Court.
+I make this declaration in support of Plaintiffs' motion for preliminary approval of the class action settlement.
 I have personal knowledge of the facts set forth in this declaration, and, if called as a witness, could and would competently testify thereto under oath. - 2.
-Pursuant to the terms of the Settlement, Niantic, Inc. ("Niantic" or "Defendant") has agreed to substantial changes that achieve the precise relief Plaintiff sought to accomplish with this litigation: the ability to seek a refund for purchases made as a minor pursuant to Cal.
+Pursuant to the terms of the Settlement, Cognosphere Pte.
+Ltd. ("Cognosphere" or "Defendant") has agreed to substantial changes that achieve the precise relief Plaintiff sought to accomplish with this litigation: the ability to seek a refund for purchases made as a minor pursuant to Cal.
 Fam.
 Code § 6701 and § 6710 and to make this ability reasonably apparent to the minors who made and continue to make these purchases.
 Pursuant to the Settlement, absent Settlement Class Members would release claims for declaratory, injunctive, and non-monetary equitable relief only-claims for monetary damages are specifically excluded from the proposed Settlement Class Members' Released Claims.
-Service awards and attorneys' fees and costs that may be awarded will be paid by Niantic. - 3.
+Service awards and attorneys' fees and costs that may be awarded will be paid by Cognosphere. - 3.
 Over the last seven months, my firm has engaged in significant, arm's-length negotiations with counsel for Defendant, including with the assistance of a certified mediator, Gregory Lindstrom of Phillips ADR.
-These negotiations included a full-day mediation with Mr. Lindstrom on September 8, 2022, which was unsuccessful.
-Thereafter, however, the parties continued to engage in continued arm's length negotiations facilitated through Mr. Lindstrom.
-These efforts culminated in a term sheet executed by the Parties on November 9, 2022.
-Over the next few months, the parties exchanged edits to the draft long form settlement agreement, which was executed on January 6, 2023. - 4.
+These negotiations included a full-day mediation with Gregory Lindstrom of Phillips ADR on March 16, 2023, which culminated in a mediator's proposal and near-final term sheet.
+The term sheet was executed by the Parties on March 29, 2023.
+Over the next month, the parties exchanged edits to the draft long form settlement agreement, which was executed on May 1, 2023. - 4.
 Thus, the Settlement was reached after said informed, extensive arm's-length negotiations.
-First, the Settlement was reached after a thorough investigation into and discovery of the legal and factual issues in the Action.
-In particular, my firm conducted an extensive pre-suit investigation into the factual underpinnings of the practices challenged in the Action, as well as the applicable law.
-My firm reviewed Defendant's terms of service, Plaintiff's purchase history documents, and the refund policies of the platforms where Plaintiff made his purchases of in-game currency and virtual items.
-In addition to these pre-filing efforts, my firm engaged in the exchange of written discovery requests and, in connection with the Parties confidential mediation, received information from Defendant.
+First, the Settlement was reached after a thorough investigation into and discovery of the legal and factual issues in this action.
+In particular, my firm conducted an extensive pre-suit investigation into the factual underpinnings of the practices challenged in this action, as well as the applicable law.
+My firm reviewed, inter alia, Defendant's terms of service, Plaintiff's purchase history documents, and the refund policies of the platforms where Plaintiff made his purchases of in-game currency and virtual items, and the parties engaged in informal discovery.